CentaurusInfra/mizar/docs/design/Zeta_System_Design.md

   - A Zeta Network Node is administratively assigned to one of the ZGCs

-  - A ZGC will have at least two FWD nodes deployed with one or many DFN nodes
+  - A ZGC will have at least two FWD nodes deployed with one or many FTN nodes

   - A ZGC will provide exclusive Zeta Gateway Service to one or many